kpakula/parser-java/README.md

 # Parser application
-The application which parse .csv and .json files and on the output gives calculated salary for specific jobs.
+The application which parse .csv and .json files and on the output gives calculated salary for specific jobs for each file.